CapSap/paddy-mern-4/README.md

 This is attempt number 4 for creating this app.
 It was a lot harder than what I thought it would be!

 ## Project Description
+This app will coordinate click and collect operations for a retailer.
-This app will serve as a task coordination tool an ecommerce department within a retail company.
+It will be a task coordination tool for an ecommerce department within a retail company.
 This app will communicate tasks and allow information to be passed back regarding specific tasks.

 ## Problem
 Problem I'm trying to solve was that at my old workplace several google sheets were used to coordinate task deligation and information flow between an ecommerce center and 7 retail locations.